 • Time Management (for Service-Based organizations)

 • Project Management

 Tip Four: Improve Your Soft Skills

-Every organization is unique in their requirements of their managers.
-But, commonly, a lot of the skills that made you successful as an individual contributor are not the same skills that will make you successful as a manager.
+Every organization is unique in their requirements of their first-time leaders.
+But, commonly, a lot of the skills that made you successful as an individual contributor are not the same skills that will make you successful as a first-time leader.